 Les mer om hvordan UiA bruker informasjonskapsler på dette nettstedet og hvordan du kan deaktivere disse.

 Vito is Associate Professor in the Department of Global Development and Planning, University of Agder, Norway.
 In Agder, he is also a member of the Centre for Digital Transformation (CeDiT).
-He is a visiting research fellow in the Centre for African Studies, University of Cape Town, and a research associate at the Centre for Education Rights and Transformation, University of Johannesburg.
+He is a visiting research fellow in the Centre for African Studies, University of Cape Town, and a senior research associate at the Centre for Education Rights and Transformation, University of Johannesburg.
 He received a BSc in Employment Relations & Human Resource Management from LSE, and an MPhil in Social Anthropological Research and a PhD in Social Anthropology from the University of Cambridge.

 Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning two main areas: political economy & ecology, and communication studies.
 His work focuses on higher education, digital technologies, environment & climate change, labour & organisations, socio-economic inequalities, and social and political mobilisation.